brotatotes/bht-automation/bht gen 3/Hebrews/Chapter 13/Hebrews 13 1 bht.md

 3. "To caution them against the danger of allowing it ever to be interrupted."

 ### Marvin Vincent:
-1. "Let brotherly love continue." (ch.
-Hebrews 3:13; Hebrews 6:10; Hebrews 10:24; Hebrews 12:12-15)
+1. "Let brotherly love continue."
 2. "Be not forgetful of hospitality."
-(Romans 12:13; 1 Timothy 3:2; Titus 1:8; 1 Peter 4:9)
 3. "Have entertained angels unawares."
-(Genesis 18:19; Hom.
-Obadiah 1:96 ff.; Heb 13:17-485; Matthew 25:34-46)

 ### John Calvin:
-1. "Nothing flows away so easily as love."
+1. "Nothing flows away so easily as love; when everyone thinks of himself more than he ought, he will allow to others less than he ought."
-2. "We cannot be Christians without being brethren."
+2. "He calls love brotherly, not only to teach us that we ought to be mutually united together by a peculiar and an inward feeling of love, but also that we may remember that we cannot be Christians without being brethren."
-3. "'Continue' or remain, implies that they had manifested this love."
+3. "'Continue' or remain, implies that they had manifested this love, Hebrews 6:10; as though he had said, 'Let the love of the brethren be such as it has been.'"

 ### Philip Schaff:
-1. "The first admonition is to ‘brotherly love’ a term used in the N. T. to describe the love which Christians bear to one another in Christ, and as children of one Father."
+1. "The first admonition is to ‘brotherly love’ a term used in the N. T. (not as in classic Greek to describe the love of brothers and sisters, but) to describe the love which Christians bear to one another in Christ, and as children of one Father..."
 2. "It is appropriately put first among earthly duties, as it is the first-fruit of faith and the beginning of all else."
 3. "The sentiment struck the observer even while he scorned it as new and impracticable."

 ### Archibald T. Robertson:
-1. "Brotherly love is always in order in a church."
+1. "Brotherly love... always in order in a church."
-2. "To show love unto strangers - have entertained angels unawares."
+2. "To show love... hospitality... with επιλανθανεσθε."
-3. "Some escaped notice when entertaining angels."
+3. "Have entertained angels unawares... according to a classic idiom."

 ### John Gill:
-1. "And without this excellent and useful grace, a profession of religion is in vain; this is an evidence of regeneration; it is the bond of perfectness, and what renders the saints' communion delightful and edifying."
+1. "Love to those who are in the same spiritual relation to God, as their Father, to Christ, as the firstborn among many brethren; and are in the same church state, at least partakers of the same grace: and which love ought to be universal, and reach to all the saints, and be fervent and unfeigned, and as Christ hath loved us."
-2. "The apostle means, not the grace itself, the internal principle, for that, where it once is, always continues, and can never be lost; but the exercise and increase of it, an abounding in it yet more and more."
+2. "Without this excellent and useful grace, a profession of religion is in vain; this is an evidence of regeneration; it is the bond of perfectness, and what renders the saints' communion delightful and edifying."
-3. "One of the Jewish prayers is to this purpose: 'he that dwells in this house, let him plant among you אחוה ואהבה, "brotherhood and love", (or brotherly love,) peace and friendship.'"
+3. "The apostle means, not the grace itself, the internal principle, for that, where it once is, always continues, and can never be lost; but the exercise and increase of it, an abounding in it yet more and more."

 ### John Wesley:
 1. Brotherly love is explained in the following verses.